booleanbites/houzi-doc/_docs/tools/16_sign_in_phone.md

 ---
-title: Setup Phone sign In
+title: Setup Phone sign in
 category: Tools Setup
+permalink: tools/setup_phone_signin
-order: 18
+order: 16
 ---

 The keystore that you intend to use to sign the Android app will be used in this step.
 You might have already created this keystore in previous sections.
 After generating a signing key, the next step is to add SHA-1 and SHA-256 certificates to the firebase project.
 You go to the `Firebase console > project > project settings > Add fingerprint`